 Replacement of the Symbol X with a Grade or the Symbol I

-If an undergraduate student receives the symbol X in a course, the student must complete the requirements for the course and the instructor must report a final course grade by the last date for grade reporting in the next long-session semester, or an F will be recorded as the final grade in the course.
-The symbol X will also remain on the record.
+If an undergraduate student receives the symbol X in a course, the student must complete the requirements for the course and the instructor must report a final course grade by the last date for grade reporting in the next fall or spring semester, or an F will be recorded as the final grade in the course.
 The period for completion of the coursework may be extended only for unusual circumstances beyond the student’s control, as recommended by the instructor and approved by the student’s academic dean.
 A student who has received an X in a course may not register for that course again until a final grade has been recorded, unless the course is one that may be repeated for credit.

 The registrar will notify the student when a grade change is recorded.

-If a graduate student receives the symbol X in a course, the student must complete the course requirements by the last class day in his or her next long-session semester of enrollment; the instructor must report a final grade by the end of the grade reporting period in that semester.
+If a graduate student receives the symbol X in a course, the student must complete the course requirements by the last class day in their next fall or spring semester of enrollment; the instructor must report a final grade by the end of the grade reporting period in that semester.
 If these deadlines are not met, the symbol X is converted to the symbol I (permanent incomplete).
-If the student is not enrolled during a long-session semester for twenty-four months following the end of the semester in which the X is reported, and the instructor does not report a final grade, then the symbol X is converted to the symbol I. The symbol I cannot be converted to a grade.
-When the symbol I is recorded, the symbol X also remains on the student’s record.
+If the student is not enrolled during a fall or spring semester for 24 months following the end of the semester in which the X is reported, and the instructor does not report a final grade, then the symbol X is converted to the symbol I. The symbol I cannot be converted to a grade.

 The period for completion of course requirements may be extended only under unusual circumstances beyond the student’s control and only upon the recommendation of the instructor and the approval of the graduate dean.